Newhailes House: Sir David Dalrymple, Lord Hailes, 3rd Baronet of Hailes (1726–1792)

-The house passed to Sir David Dalrymple, Lord Hailes, 3rd Baronet of Hailes (28 October 1726 – 29 November 1792) a Scottish advocate, judge and historian, born in Edinburgh.
+The house then passed to Sir David Dalrymple, Lord Hailes, 3rd Baronet of Hailes (28 October 1726 – 29 November 1792).
+He became an advocate, judge and historian.
 Lord Hailes continued the Scottish tradition of completing his legal education in The Netherlands, studying in Utrecht before being admitted to the Faculty of Advocates in 1748, where he demonstrated an interest in books by becoming a curator in 1752.
 'He moved normally in the highest ranks of Edinburgh Society' and appears to us as a textbook character of the Scottish Enlightenment.
-He attended the theatre and dancing assemblies, the profits of which went to charitable causes, and between 1750 and 1774 took a prominent part in many of Edinburgh's most famous cultural activities.
+He attended the theatre and dancing assemblies, the profits from which went to charitable causes, and between 1750 and 1774 took a prominent part in many of Edinburgh's most famous cultural activities.
 Hailes was highly active in the club life of Edinburgh, being a member of, amongst others, the Select Society.
-The Society, founded in 1754 by Allan Ramsay, had a membership composed of socially prominent members of the city's elite that reads like a who's who of Edinburgh's Enlightenment.
+The Society, founded in 1754 by Allan Ramsay, had a membership composed of socially prominent members of the city's elite, featuring many of the important figures of Scotland's Enlightenment.
 Although set up as a debating club, the importance of maintaining polite society was recognised by the rule that anything could be discussed 'except such as regard Revealed Religion, or which may give occasion to vent any principles of Jacobitism'.
-Hailes's nature and interest in his fellow man is shown by his involvement in an offshoot of the Select Society, known as the Edinburgh Society, one of the best examples of the improving spirit of the age.
+Hailes' nature and interest in his fellow man is shown by his involvement in an offshoot of the Select Society, known as the Edinburgh Society, one of the best examples of the improving spirit of the age.